Stift/machine.specifications.runner.dnx/readme.md

 running specific tests

-.NET Core is not supported, this is because of the machine.specifications also wont run on .NET Core.
+.NET Core is not supported, because of machine.specifications also wont run on .NET Core.

+## how to work on the runner?

+Clone the repository, open the solution within Visual Studio 2015 and work on it.
+It uses itself as a runner.
+So you dogfood it while developing.

 ## roadmap

  * running specific tests
  * support RC 2 and RTM of ASP.NET 5
- * support the upcomming dotnet system
+ * support the upcomming dotnet-cli
  * mor output options TeamCity, Appveyour etc.